Rousseau-Team/sublyme/README.md

 apptainer run sublyme.sif test/input.fa path/to/output_folder {protein|genome} nb_threads [--no-dedup]
 ```

+Arguments must be specified in the order they appear above, only --no-dedup is optional.
 The apptainer image accepts either protein or genomic sequences as input.
-If genomes are used as input, Prodigal will be run to determine coding sequences.
-Proteins will be deduplicated using MMseqs unless specified otherwise (--no-dedup) and lysins will be predicted within the resulting set of proteins.
-Arguments must be specified in the order they appear above, only --no-dedup is optional.
+You must specify which.
+Make sure to specify --no-dedup if you do not want to remove duplicate sequences.

-The script outputs 2-4 files:
+The script always outputs:
- - genes.fna: genes predicted by Prodigal.
- - proteins.faa: proteins predicted by Prodigal.
  - proteins.csv: protein embeddings computed using ProtT5.
  - sublyme_predictions.csv: predictions obtained from sublyme.
+ - sublyme_lysins.faa: protein sequences of predicted lysins.

+And if genomic sequences were used as input:
+ - genes.gff: protein genomic information from Prodigal (position of genes in genome).
+ - proteins.faa: all protein sequences predicted by Prodigal.
+ - sublyme_lysin_genes.fna: gene sequences for predicted lysins.

 **From source**:
 ```